 Many quality international forex brokers offer their services to Jamaican clients.
 If you’ve never traded currencies before, trading forex from Jamaica can be quite easy.
 You just need to follow the 6 steps detailed below:

 - Get a reliable internet-connected device like a smartphone, tablet or PC.

 - Find an online forex broker that will accept Jamaican clients.

 - Open a forex trading margin account with that broker.

-- Deposit funds to your account using a payment method accepted by the broker, such as Skrill, Neteller or WebMoney.
-Many brokers also accept deposits made via MasterCard, Visa and bank wire transfers.
+- Deposit funds to your account using a payment method accepted by the forex broker, such as Skrill, Neteller or WebMoney.
+Many brokers also accept deposits made via Mastercard, Visa and bank wire transfers.

 - Obtain access to the broker’s trading platform or one it supports, like MetaTrader.

 Once you’ve taken those steps, you will have a funded online forex trading account you can use to trade forex from Jamaica.

 Having a good forex trading strategy can make or break your forex trading account.
 You can practice using your strategy with a forex demo account that most brokers offer.